sonar-scala/sonar-scala/README.md

 project so that it can still be executed, analyse your code and post any comments back to Github.

-You can create an empty project yourself or you can let sonar-scala do this for you.
-If your SonarQube instance requires authentication in order to execute an analysis, you need to make sure that your user has the right permissions to create a new project and execute an analysis, or just the execute permission if you created a new project yourself.
+You can create an empty project yourself, or you can let sonar-scala do this for you.
+If your SonarQube instance requires authentication to execute an analysis, you need to make sure that your user has the right permissions to create a new project and execute an analysis, or just the permission to execute analysis if you created a new project yourself.
 Once you created a new blank project, you can use it across all of your projects.